hyunholee26/old_webpage/_posts/2022-02-06-Building-own-blog-using-jekyll-and-github-in-20-minutes.md

 ---
-title: "Skim the surface of building own blog using jekyll and github"
+title: "Building own blog using jekyll and github in 20 minutes"
 tags:
   - github
 toc: true